 What Is a Debt Management Plan?

-If you are in debt and owe money to your creditors, there are a variety of options available to you when it comes to paying the debt.
+If you are in debt and owe money to your creditors, there are various options available to you when it comes to paying the debt.
 The exact route you take to settle your outstanding debts will usually depend on your assets and the amount of spare money you have available.
-We understand that mounting debts can cause a significant amount of stress and worry, so we have compiled this useful guide which will explain everything you need to know about debt management plans.
+We understand that mounting debts can cause a significant amount of stress and worry, so we have compiled this useful guide to explain everything you need to know about debt management plans.

 What Exactly Is a Debt Management Plan?

 A debt management plan (DMP) will allow you to repay your debts in instalments.
-These arrangements will only be suitable for those with debts which are considered non-priority, such as credit cards, personal loans and overdrafts.
-If you can afford to repay your creditors a small amount each month, a licensed DMP provider will help you work out an affordable plan which will be put forward to your creditors.
+These arrangements will only be suitable for those with debts considered non-priority, such as credit cards, personal loans and overdrafts.
+However, if you can afford to repay your creditors a small amount each month, a licensed DMP provider will help you work out an affordable plan which will be put forward to your creditors.

 It also means that your debt management provider will manage contact with your creditors, so it is unlikely your creditors will continue to chase you for outstanding payments.
 Although, with other debt solutions such as trust deeds and individual voluntary arrangements, the creditors are legally obligated not to contact their debtors.

-The length of your DMP will depend on how much you are able to pay each month and the amount which you owe to creditors.
-Those with a relatively small amount to repay and a higher disposable income will be able to complete their DMP quicker, in comparison to an individual with large debts and a small disposable income.
-If you begin your debt management plan with a relatively low disposable income, it may be possible to reduce the length of the plan if your income increases during the arrangement or you are able to reduce your monthly outgoings.
+The length of your DMP will depend on how much you can pay each month and the amount you owe to creditors.
+Those with a relatively small amount to repay and a higher disposable income will be able to complete their DMP quicker than an individual with large debts and a small disposable income.
+If you begin your debt management plan with a relatively low disposable income, it may be possible to reduce the length of the plan if your income increases during the arrangement, or you can reduce your monthly outgoings.

 Will I Be Able to Arrange a Debt Management Plan?